 The real cracker is the account of the significant trees that are mentioned in the Garden of Eden account.
 Let me put this easy question to you; were there one or two significant trees in the Garden of Eden?

-If you said one; the Tree of Knowledge of Good and Bad, you’d be wrong.
-If, by the magic of chance, you guessed there were two trees; the Tree of Knowledge of Good and Bad and the Tree of Life, you’d be spot on.
+If you said one; the Tree of the Knowledge of Good and Bad, you’d be wrong.
+If, by the magic of chance, you guessed there were two trees; the Tree of the Knowledge of Good and Bad and the Tree of Life, you’d be spot on.

 “Oh yeah!
 Of course there were two significant trees in the Garden of Eden.”
 How did you forget that?
 If you didn’t forget that there were two trees, kudos to you.